BY LAUREN SAY

 - Call 211 the City of Portland’s information line

-Volunteering your time can literally change someone’s life; it is important because it is the best way to learn about homelessness while meeting the needs of others at the same time.
-Get in contact with your local organization for more information on how to get involved.
-You can also put care kits together with toothbrushes, soap, bottled water, snacks, PB&J sandwiches, and donate them to your local food bank or shelter.
+Volunteering your time can literally change someone’s life; it is important because it is the best way to learn about homelessness while helping someone who needs it.
+Get in contact with your local organization for more information on how to volunteer or get involved.
+You can also put together Care Kits with toothbrushes, soap, bottled water, snacks, PB&J sandwiches, and donate them to your local food bank or shelter.

 “There’s a lot of waiting when you’re homeless.
 And while an unhoused person is waiting months on an affordable housing list, waiting on paperwork, waiting for disability income, or a job to come through they need their basic needs met,” says Julie Showers, Communications Manager at Blanchet House.
 “Nonprofit and mutual aid meal providers are helping to sustain people while they tackle enormous obstacles to long-term housing.
 It’s the least we can do for our fellow humans.”

 Many people experiencing homelessness are in need of clothes, shoes, and sleeping supplies.
-You can go through your closet to find clothes and items you are no longer using then donate them to a local social services organization.
+You can go through your closet to find clothes and items you are no longer using, and then donate them to a local social services organization.

 The most needed cold weather adult-sized items in the Pacific Northwest are: